Jon Berti Player Props: Marlins vs. Rockies

 Jon Berti At The Plate

-- Berti is hitting .284 with five doubles, two home runs and 10 walks.
+- Berti has five doubles, two home runs and 11 walks while batting .278.

-- Among the qualifying batters in MLB action, his batting average ranks 39th, his on-base percentage ranks 92nd, and he is 134th in the league in slugging.
+- Among the qualifying hitters, he ranks 48th in batting average, while his on-base percentage ranks 100th and he is 141st in slugging.

-- Berti will look to extend his four-game hitting streak.
-He's batting .368 in his last outings.

-- He has hit a long ball in two of 41 games played this year, and in 1.3% of his plate appearances.
+- He has hit a long ball in two of 42 games played this season, and in 1.3% of his plate appearances.

-- In seven games this year (17.1%), Berti has picked up an RBI, including two games with multiple runs batted in.
+- Berti has driven in a run in eight games this year (19.0%), including two games with multiple runs batted in.

-- He has scored in 15 games this season, with multiple runs three times.
+- He has scored in 35.7% of his games this year, with two or more runs scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.